vellichor/learn_you_a_python/010_scope/README.md

 ## What gives?

 Well, each of these functions defines its own _scope_.
 That is, when we are inside this function, we can define some variables, and those names exist as long as we're inside that function.
-Once our execution flow steps outside the function, though, those variables go _out of scope_: we no longer have access to the things we knew inside that function.
-We call the set of names that are defined in each scope its `namespace`.
+Once our execution flow steps outside the function, though, those variables go _out of scope_: we no longer have access to the things we defined inside that function.

 At any given point in your execution flow, the interpreter is aware of some symbols, and not aware of others.
 Moreover, each symbol that the interpreter is aware of in this moment maps to exactly one value.
 (How else could it get anything done?)
 The symbols that are currently known to the interpreter, and their values, are determined by the layers of _scope_ you are in.